 Not all dogs behave the same way.
 Some are calmer and more peaceful, while others have aggressive attitudes.
 While some dogs may be easier to train, others will persistently fight us for the alpha position.
-In fact, one dog may successfully learn tricks in a short period of time, while another will need more dedicated time and effort from us.
+One dog may successfully learn tricks in a short period, while another will need more dedicated time and effort from us.

 These differences in learning capabilities, general attitude, and submissiveness depend on our dog’s breed.

-A dog breed usually entails some common traits that all dogs that belong to it are most likely to have.
-Yet, breeds are a human product; for generations, people have been nurturing desirable traits by mating selected dogs.
+A dog breed usually entails common traits that all dogs belong to it are most likely to have.
+Yet, breeds are a human product; people have nurtured desirable features by mating features dogs for generations.

-For example, Doberman Pinschers are energetic and strong but also aggressive and dominant by nature — they are bred as guard dogs.
+For example, Doberman Pinschers are naturally energetic and robust but aggressive and dominant aggressive and dominant by nature — they are bred as guard dogs.
 On the other hand, Labrador Retrievers are usually playful and easy-going.
-In the past, they were bred for retrieving prey to hunters, which is why they don’t have strong jaws.
-Otherwise, they would be capable of damaging the prey.
+In the past, they were born to retrieve prey from hunters, which is why they don’t have strong jaws.
+Otherwise, they would be capable of damaging the game.

-For these reasons, we need to adapt our training to our dog’s breed and their natural traits.
+For these reasons, we must adapt our training to our dog’s breed and training to our dog’s breed and their natural traits.
 However, know that these training steps should serve as guidelines.
 We might need to further upgrade them depending on our dog’s personality.

 How to Stop My Dog Chasing Cars — Simple Steps for an Obedient Pup